beckadamtheinventor/BOS/README.md

 When building BOS there is a file that can be used to reinstall/update BOS from a FAT32-formatted USB flash drive.
 Send `bin/BOSUPDTR.BIN` to the root directory of a FAT32 formatted flash drive, and plug it into the calculator.
 Then from the console, type: `updater`.
 The calc will read from `BOSUPDTR.BIN` and execute it from UserMem.
 It is essentially the same program that initially installs BOS.
-However this program will not modify BOS's filesystem, but when there is an update to any of the OS binaries, the filesystem will need to be reset.
+However, this program will not modify BOS's filesystem, but when there is an update to any of the OS binaries, the filesystem will need to be reset.
 See "recovery options" for details

 # BOS Recovery Options